kshapovalenko/NL-X-and-LLM-Stock-Prediction/README.md

 This repository contains the following files and directories:

 - `Stock_Price_Prediction_Notebook_KS.ipynb`: Jupyter notebook containing the Python code for model building, including data acquisition, preprocessing, model training, and evaluation.
 - `Stock_Price_Prediction_Report_KS.pdf`: A detailed report in PDF format summarizing the approach, methodology, results, and insights from the analysis.
-It also includes all visualizations
+It also includes all visualizations.
 - `README.md`: This file, providing an overview of the project, its objectives, and contents of the repository.
 - `Data/`: Directory containing the datasets used in the project, including historical stock prices and social media sentiment data.